 Freezing the layers is going to make it easier to handle them as when they are freshly baked, so I really recommend you do not skip the freezing detail!

 * Now you can bake all of your 6 layers, 2 at a time, on Thursday – this will take you 3-4 hours, as you will need to let the cakes cool down before being able to reuse the tins.
 Or alternatively, you can make 2 on Tuesday, 2 on Wednesday and 2 on Thursday.
 To bake two will only take you 1 hour.
 Sounds complicated, but planing ahead is going to make it much easier!

 The cake needs to be done by Sunday afternoon

 bake all layers on Thursday or 2 at a time the days before

 Baking the cake:

-First of all I’ll make a list of the ingredients you need to make a 6 layers cake, then I will break it down for you, so that you know the quantities needed for each layer, this way you can also adapt to more or less layers.
+First of all, I’ll make a list of the ingredients you need to make a 6 layers cake, then I will break it down for you so that you know the quantities needed for each layer, this way you can also adapt to more or fewer layers.